POSITION TYPE/EXPECTED HOURS OF WORK Monday Friday, minimum 40 hours per week; flexible to the needs of the program

 - Attend and participate in meetings as requested by the Supervisor and/or program directors to act as a professional resource and advocate for the individuals served.

-- Provide speech evaluations and subsequent services to all appropriately designated individuals in the Preschool.
+- Provide speech evaluations and subsequent services to all appropriately designated individuals in the Early Intervention and Preschool programs.
 Provide speech and swallowing evaluations and subsequent services to all appropriately designated individuals in the Adult Programs.